Want to know whether a money envelope system works without driving yourself crazy?

 When you are using cash for all your daily expenditure it concentrates your mind wonderfully.
 If you don’t have the cash you can’t spend it.

-For your cash budget to work you need to decide in advance how much cash you will spend on each category (e.g. groceries, clothes) and know what you are actually spending your money on.
+You need to plan how much to spend in each category (e.g. groceries, clothes) and know what you will actually spending your money on.

 - Household items

 You may identify other categories that you want to have a money envelope for.

 Try not to have too many otherwise you’ll end up with a large stack of cash envelopes!

 You will obviously be spending more than just these categories as you will have bills, insurance and rent or a mortgage to pay but these really don’t work with cash.

 Fun Money Allowance